What is going on with cannabis?

 What is cannabis?

-- Cannabis is a psychoactive substance produced from the dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).
+- Cannabis is a plant with psychoactive properties that produces dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).

-- Cannabis can be refined to other forms such as oils, concentrates or resins.
+- Cannabis can be refined to other forms such as oils, extracts or resins.

 - Cannabis goes by many names including weed, marijuana, hash, pot, ganja, bud, etc.